i-e-b/HomelessShelter/README.md

 HomelessShelter
 ===============

-Some scripts for building Mono environments through Vagant (for Windows &amp; Debian)
+Some scripts for building Mono build and deploy environments through Vagant (for Windows and Debian)